austenallred/lswebhomework3/README.md

 ```

-My name is:
+My name is: Mario

-I like to:
+I like to: Hike

-I'm learning:
+I'm learning: Web Development

 ```